-ST. JOHNS COUNTY, Fla. – St. Johns County officials are expected to discuss a proposed e-bike ordinance during a county commission meeting Tuesday morning.
+ST. JOHNS COUNTY, Fla. – St. Johns County officials discussed a proposed e-bike ordinance during a county commission meeting Tuesday morning.

 The County Attorney’s Office for St. Johns County submitted a draft e-bike ordinance to the St. Johns County Sheriff’s Office last week after a middle-school-aged boy was critically injured in an e-bike crash in Julington Creek.